alexirpan/alexirpan.github.io/_posts/2020-06-19-ai-timelines.markdown

 [phoneme decoding steps](https://en.wikipedia.org/wiki/Phoneme) for speech recognition.
 Deep learning has already killed these methods.
-People who don't know any of those techniques are working on neural nets that achieve state-of-the-art results in all those domains.
-That's faintly sad, because some of those ideas are really cool decompositions of how we understand language and speech, but it is what it is.
+People who don't know any of those techniques are working on neural nets that achieve state-of-the-art results in all three domains.
+That's faintly sad, because some of the obsolete ideas are really cool decompositions of how we understand language and speech, but it is what it is.

 As models grow larger, and continue to demonstrate improved performance,